TheDarkSkyXD/PlayListify/docs/specifications/user_stories.md

     *   A "Download Playlist" button on the playlist details view opens the download dialog.
     *   The dialog displays the default download path and provides a button for the user to change it.
     *   The dialog dynamically populates quality options based on the highest quality found within the playlist.
-    *   The system uses smart quality fallback: if a video is unavailable in the chosen quality, it automatically downloads the next highest quality available for that specific video.
+    *   The download will follow a fail-fast principle.
+If a specific video is not available in the quality selected by the user, the download for that single video will fail, and no fallback to a lower quality will be attempted.
+The parent playlist download task will be marked as 'Completed with errors' in the Activity Center.
     *   All successfully downloaded videos have their thumbnails embedded.

 ### Story 3.4: View Downloads Page